Double-X/DoubleX-RMMV-Superlative-Active-Time-Battle-SATB-/README.md

 6. The Component X Invariant file lists all nontrivial invariants the component X replied upon.

+7. The Glossary file lists all nontrivial terms defined in SATB.

 Responsibility:

 1. The Developers Responsibilities file lists the responsibilities of all SATB developers.